Placement of Children Looked After

 If the placement is outside the foster carer's terms of approval or an exemption is required, see Exemptions and Variations of Approval Procedure.

-The proposed placement will be presented to, the Herts Access to Resources Panel (see Authorisation for a Child to be Looked After and Funding Agreements Outside H.A.R.P.
-Procedure) which must approve the placement.
+The proposed placement will be presented to, the Herts Access to Resources Panel (see Authorisation for a Child to be Looked After and Funding Agreements Outside East and West Practice and Resources Panel Procedure) which must approve the placement.
 If the placement is not in house then a written agreement must be drawn up by Brokerage Team and the fostering agency or Residential Agency, setting out the precise terms and conditions between the local authority and the agency in relation to the placement.

 If the relevant manager approves the foster placement, the placement planning process can start - see Section 3, Placement Planning.